YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 You need to know that anyone who knows your server's IP can make a DNS request to it.
 It may be used to perform [amplification attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification)!

 To use AdGuard Home in your domestic network, you don't need to activate this.
-You simply have to use your local IP adress (like `192.168.0.1` or so) as DNS IP for your IT hardware at home
+You simply have to use your local IP adress (like `192.168.0.1` or so) as DNS IP for your IT hardware at home.

 Warning: you should not have public IPs of the config file if the port 53 is not exposed on Internet (else: AGH crashes)
+They should be automatically removed when upgrading this package or when modifiying this port 53 exposure setting, but it's in the docs just in case.
-You can remove them in your config file `/var/www/adguardhome/AdGuardHome.yaml` in the `dns: bind_hosts:` section Any IP that doesn't start with the folowing are public ones:
+You can remove them in your config file `/var/www/adguardhome/AdGuardHome.yaml` in the `dns: bind_hosts:` section.
+Any IP that doesn't start with the folowing are public ones:

 - `10.`